abhishekjakhar/cracking-javascript/docs/callbacks.md

 ```

 In this example given above we loop through an array of Greek gods and print the index numbers and values to the console.
 The expected parameter of forEach() is a callback function, which itself takes two parameters, a reference to the array name and index values.
 However, it doesn't wait for anything — it runs immediately.

+## What is functional programming?

+Functional programming is a declarative programming paradigm or pattern on how we build our applications with funtions using expressions that calculates a value without mutating or changing the arguments that are passed to it.

+## Why functions are called first class objects?

+In JavaScript, functions are first-class objects, because they can be treated like any other variable.

+- They can be assigned to variables.
+- They can be properties of an object called methods.
+- They can be item in array.
+- They can be passed as arguments to a function.
+- They can be returned as values of a function.

+## What is arguments object?

+The arguments object is a collection of parameter values pass in a function.
+It's an Array-like object because it has a length property and we can access individual values using array indexing notation arguments[1] but it does not have the built-in methods in an array forEach, reduce, filter and map.

+It helps us know the number of arguments pass in a function.

+We can convert the arguments object into an array using the Array.prototype.slice.